 The laws passed by Congress and the decisions of Federal courts are in the public domain by the terms of the Copyright Act of 1976, which makes all Federal government works uncopyrightable.
 The Supreme Court ruled in 1888 that the decisions of state judges were uncopyrightable.
 Federal courts have also ruled that state and local laws are also uncopyrightable.

 One of the largest producers of uncopyrightable works is the United States Government.
 By law, all works produced by the federal government are ineligible for copyright protection.
-(This does not apply to works created by state and local governments nor to those of the United Nations and its affiliated organizations, all of which may be copyrighted.)
+(This does not apply to works created by state and local governments nor to those of the United Nations and its affiliated organizations, all of which may be copyrighted.
+For more detailed information on the copyright state of state government documents, see the Harvard Library's State Copyright Resource Center.)
 Well-known government publications such as the Congressional Record and the Federal Register are public domain.
 The Census Bureau's reports on the population, White House press releases, and Geological Survey maps and bulletins, are also public domain works.
 So are many artworks, photographs, and films commissioned by the federal government.
 Nearly everything published by the Government Publishing Office (known as the Government Printing Office from 1861 to 2014) will be in the public domain.